Defending Champion Nadal Wont Play US Open, Slams Schedule - UrduPoint

 "After many thoughts I have decided not to play this year's US Open," Nadal said on Twitter.

-"The situation is very complicated worldwide, the COVID-19 cases are increasing, it looks like we still don't have control of it."The 34-year-old Spanish star also took aim at the tennis schedule.
+"The situation is very complicated worldwide, the COVID-19 cases are increasing, it looks like we still don't have control of it.

+"This is a decision I never wanted to take but I have decided to follow my heart this time and for the time being I rather not travel."
+The 34-year-old Spanish star also took aim at the international tennis schedule, which has been revised following disruptions sparked by COVID-19 shutdowns.

+The US Open in New York, scheduled for August 31 through September 13, will be followed a fortnight later by the French Open at Roland Garros.

 "We know that the reduced tennis Calendar is barbaric this year after 4 months stopped with no play..."
 Nadal said.